Biodegradable Resins: Types, Price Trends of PBAT, and Eco-Friendly Facts

 biodegradable raw materials

-From Farm to Factory: How Biodegradable Resins are Made?
+From Farm to Factory: How PLA Resins are Made?

 The Renewable Revolution: Plant Power

-The journey of biodegradable resins begins on the farm.
-Crops like corn, sugarcane, or wheat are grown and harvested.
+The journey of PLA resins begins on the farm.
+Crops like corn, sugarcane, or wheat are grown and harvested here.
 These renewable resources are the foundation of this sustainable revolution.
-The process begins with renewable resources.

 The Process: From Starch to Resin Pellets

 The starch is extracted from these crops and then undergoes a process called fermentation.
 Microorganisms convert the starch into lactic acid, which is then polymerized to create PLA.
-Other biodegradable resins have similar processes, using different starting materials and microorganisms.
-The end result is small pellets of resin, ready to be molded into a variety of products.
-The resulting pellets can be used like traditional plastic.
+The result is small pellets of resin, ready to be molded into a variety of products.

 The Eco-Friendly Verdict: Are Biodegradable Resins Truly Green?